basilfisk/UI2/json-ui/docs/validation.md

 - `buttons` is mandatory and must be an object
 - `buttons` elements must be one of *add*, *close*, *delete*, *edit* or *ok*
 - `buttons.add` only applies to a *table* and must be an object
-- `buttons.add.form` is mandatory and must be a string
+- `buttons.add.form` is mandatory, must be a string and form must exist
 - `buttons.add.button` is a mandatory object with elements of *background* and *class*
 - `buttons.add.button.background` must be a string
 - `buttons.add.button.class` must be a string